peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

  security^(1/8): 1.63578550998557
 ```

-### CalcOptimalOutputSize
+### CalcTargetOutputAmount

-A `CAmount CalcOptimalOutputSize(double difficulty, CAmount supply)` function shall
+A `CAmount CalcTargetOutputAmount(double difficulty, CAmount supply)` function
-calculate the optimal output size from the difficulty and supply using the
+shall calculate the optimal output amount from the difficulty and supply using
-`SecurityToOptimalFraction` function.
+the `SecurityToOptimalFraction` function.
 The security level shall be calculated
 from the difficulty and supply using:

 ```